ssnake/ssnake.github.io/_posts/2015-09-28-setup_rasppi_as_webcam.md

 sudo apt-get update &&  sudo apt-get install monkey
 ```

-After installation monkey daemon should be up.
+After installation the monkey daemon should be up.
 Open browser and type `<your pi address>:2001` you should see default monkey welcome page.
 The default place for web site is in `/usr/share/monkey`.
 Go there and remove everything.
 Now make sym link to ram drive image.

 ```console
 cd /usr/share/monkey